skagra/space-invaders/README.md

 # Status

-Most of the major game elements are now in place, though there is significant work remaining, for example.
+Most of the major game elements are now in place, though there is significant work remaining.